rxOred/blog/content/post/analysis/anubis/anubis.md

 }
 ```

-This piece of code tries to start an alarm with the return value of `SomeHttpClass.mo234e()`, if fails, it sets a default value of 10000.
+This piece of code tries to start an alarm with the return value of `SomeHttpClass.getSharedPreference()`, if fails, it sets a default value of 10000.

 Now its time to do some instrumentation and find out whats returning from that method.